davidysoards/soards-me-blog-astro/src/content/posts/setup-vps-on-hetzner-cloud/index.md

 ssh <new_user_name>@<server_ip_address>
 ```

-Now that you can ssh in with your username, you should dIsable login via the root user.
+Now that you can ssh in with your username, you should disable login via the root user.
 Navigate to the `ssh` directory and edit the `sshd_config` file.
 You may want to disable login via password entirely as well.

 ```bash